mdn/content/files/en-us/web/api/invoker_commands_api/index.md

 ### Instance properties

 - {{domxref("HTMLButtonElement.commandForElement")}}
-  - : Gets and sets the element being controlled by the control button.
+  - : Gets and sets the element being controlled by the button.
 The JavaScript equivalent of the [`commandfor`](/en-US/docs/Web/HTML/Element/button#commandfor) HTML attribute.
 - {{domxref("HTMLButtonElement.command")}}
-  - : Gets and sets the action to be performed on the element being controlled by the control button.
+  - : Gets and sets the action to be performed on the element being controlled by the button.
 Reflects the value of the [`command`](/en-US/docs/Web/HTML/Element/button#command) HTML attribute.

 ### Events

-- `HTMLElement` {{domxref("HTMLElement.command_event", "command")}} event
+- {{domxref("HTMLElement.command_event", "command")}} event
-  - : Fired on the element referenced by the control button.
+  - : Fired on the element referenced by the button.

 ## Examples